Cold Email for Photography Studios: 5 Ways to Book Corporate Clients

 – Healthcare companies want HIPAA-compliant behind-the-scenes work and professional facility photography

 When you send a cold email, include a portfolio link specific to their industry.
-If you have worked with a direct competitor, mention it by name.
+If you’ve worked with a direct competitor, mention it by name.
 “We photographed [Competitor Name]’s annual leadership summit” is more powerful than any testimonial you could include.

 Portfolio Case Studies That Convert